-Allyson Hobbs is an Associate Professor of United States History and Director of African and African American Studies.
-She is a contributing writer for The New Yorker.com and a Distinguished Lecturer for the Organization of American Historians.
-Her work has appeared in The New York Times, The New York Times Book Review, The Washington Post, The Root.com, and The Guardian.
+Allyson Hobbs is an Associate Professor of United States History, the Director of African and African American Studies, and the Kleinheinz Family University Fellow in Undergraduate Education at Stanford University.
+She is a contributing writer to The New Yorker.com and a Distinguished Lecturer for the Organization of American Historians.
+Her work has appeared in The New York Times, The New York Times Book Review, The Washington Post, The Nation, The Root.com, The Guardian, Politico, and The Chronicle of Higher Education.
+She has appeared on C-SPAN, MSNBC and National Public Radio.
+In 2017, she was honored by the Silicon Valley chapter of the NAACP with a Freedom Fighter Award.
+She served on the jury for the 2018 Pulitzer Prize in History.

 "Storytelling Matters to Historian Allyson Hobbs," The Stanford Dish, February 19, 2016